 Digital Public Service Delivery

 This project focuses on data-based solutions at local level in several social policy domains.
 Together with Prof. Sandra Groeneveld and the Leiden Centre of Data Science (LCDS), the goal is to look at the impact of big data within government and which opportunities and challenges occur for managing and using this new information in local policymaking processes.
 Linked to this project is the PhD research by Annelieke van den Berg.
 (More information)

 This project focuses on 'Robust Estimation using Aggregated Data for Urban policy making'.
-Together with Prof. Wessel Kraaij from the Leiden Institute of Advanced Computer Science (LIACS), the Center for Big Data Statistics (CBS), and a Postdoc, the goal is to use a combination of traditional urban data (e.g. survey data) and more dynamic sources of information to support urban decision-making processes in the area of poverty.
+Together with Prof. Wessel Kraaij from the Leiden Institute of Advanced Computer Science (LIACS), Dr. José Miotto (Postdoc, LIACS) and Statistics Netherlands (CBS), the goal is to use a combination of traditional urban data (e.g. survey data) and more dynamic sources of information to support urban decision-making processes in the area of poverty.
 (More info in Dutch)

 Governance & Data Science Collaborations